zhaoyangyangHH/DDR/README.md

 # DDR
-This code is for the paper named "Rescue Conversations from Dead-ends: Efficient Exploration for  Task-oriented Dialogue Policy Optimization"
+This code is for DDR